bruneees/dragon_hunter/README.md

 Win condition: Kill the dragon and save the prince.
 Lose condition: Face the dragon without a sword and die.

-**You can run the game by compile and then running the Applicattion.java class**
+**You can run the game by compiling and then running the Applicattion.java class**